Zacharoula Kyriazi

 CURRENT ACTIVITIES

 Currently, she is managing the Horizon Europe project Marine SABRES, which aims to improve the uptake of Ecosystem-Based Management and strengthen interventions and measures for the protection and conservation of coastal and marine areas for a resilient Blue Economy.
 In this framework, she is also contributing to research that focuses on marine socio-ecological systems analysis, for the sustainable use of the marine environment, that considers socioeconomic and ocean governance implications, along with the environmental ones.
-She is also participating in other European projects such as the REGINA-MSP and EATFISH.
+She is also the PI for a Marine Institute funded project on just transition and coexistence in Ireland’s MSP and has participated in other European projects such as REGINA-MSP, EATFISH and AA-Agora.

 BACKGROUND